jfreeze/horizon/docs/horizon-helper-scripts.md

 ## bsd_install.sh

 This script automates the installation of packages on a remote FreeBSD host.
-It reads a configuration file that lists the packages to install and installs them on the remote host.
+It reads a configuration file and performs the install actions defined therein on the remote host.

 ```shell
 bsd_install.sh